A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-Feedback loops (FBLs) constitute another classical network motif.
-The parity of the number of negative regulations determines if a FBL is \emph{positive} (even number) or \emph{negative} (uneven number).
+Feedback loops (FBLs) constitute another important network motif.
+The parity of the number of inhibitory regulations determines if a FBL is \emph{positive} (even number) or \emph{negative} (uneven number).
 Each gene in a positive (negative) FBL exerts a positive (negative) effect on its own downstream expression.
 In general, negative FBLs buffer a perturbation and ensure homeostasis, while positive FBLs amplify perturbations and are necessary for bi- or multistationarity~\cite{thomas1990biological,thomas1995dynamical,kaern2005stochasticity}.
-We identified all FBLs involving up to six genes present in the GRN models.
-For each FBL, we counted the number of positive and negative regulations involved (Fig.~\ref{fig:feedback}).
+We identified all FBLs involving up to six genes.
+For each FBL, we counted the number of activating and inhibitory regulations involved~(fig.~\ref{fig:feedback}).
 Just like FFLs, some FBLs contained conditional regulations, which prevented the determination of their exact type.
 As expected by chance, we found more complex loops than short 2-loops or even auto-regulatory loops (i.e., 1-loops).
-Also, loops with a balanced number of positive and negative regulations are combinatorially more likely and were accordingly found more frequently.
-A general comparison of the number of positive versus negative FBLs is difficult as the expected distribution depends on the particular size of the loop considered.
-Nevertheless, we observed many more self-reinforcing than self-inhibitory regulations (1-loops).
-On the other hand, when comparing complex loops of the same type, with the same number of genes and the same number of combinatorially expected occurrences (e.g., 4-loops with 3 versus 1 positive regulations, or 6-loops with 5 versus 1 or 4 versus 2 positive regulations), we discovered a surprising overabundance of negative regulations in FBLs.
-The fact that activating (i.e., positive) regulations outnumbered inhibitory (i.e., negative) regulations 3:1(Fig.~\ref{fig:summary}E) makes this finding even more surprising.
+Also, FBLs with a balanced number of activating and inhibitory regulations are combinatorially more likely and were accordingly found more frequently.